Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 The calibration of Advanced Virgo mirror and marionette electromagnetic actuators consists in measuring their transfer function (modulus in m/V) that converts a known digital signal (in V) into a mirror displacement (in m) at an absolute GPS time.

-For the third observing run O3, the photon calibrators~\cite{bib:2020_PCalO3} were used for the first time as reference for the Virgo detector calibration.
-In this section, we describe the new Virgo calibration strategy using the photon calibrators, and then show the measured actuator responses and their associated systematic uncertainties.
+For the third observing run O3, the photon calibrators~\cite{bib:2020_PCalO3} were used for the first time as reference for the Virgo detector calibration. \lr{To calibrate the actuators of the different mirrors and marionettes, this reference is {\it transferred} in series from a reference to another one in different steps.
+The different measurements associated to these transfers have been taken on a weekly basis during~O3 in order to monitor the stability of the actuator calibration. \\